Signs and symptoms of postnatal depression or anxiety

 Trying to find the time to sift through all of the paperwork, summarise your expenses and find that long-lost email from 11 months ago can feel impossible – and it’s easy to lose track of what actually makes a difference on your return and what doesn't.

-Once you’ve got your hospital cover sorted, you can further nail your FY19-20 tax return with these seven things you could claim (but probably don’t):
+Once you’ve got your hospital cover sorted, you can further nail your FY19-20 tax return with these six things you could claim (but probably don’t):

 Do you subscribe to work-related magazines and journals?
 You guessed it; you may be able to claim them.

 You may be able to claim on your personal super contributions.
 If you’re an Australian resident and already pay your compulsory superannuation contribution (oftentimes your employer will make this contribution on your behalf), any extra contributions (on top of this) may be tax-deductible.

 If you work outdoors, it’s important to protect yourself from the sun’s rays - and the ATO agrees!
 If you are someone who regularly works in the sun, the ATO allows you to claim the cost of sunscreen and sunglasses.